 It may be possible to purchase 'after the event' legal expenses insurance (ATE).
 For more on this please see our guide to the implications of CFAs, DBAs and ATE insurance.

-For CFAs and DBAs entered into after 31 March 2013 no notice is required to be given to an opponent, save for CFAs in respect of insolvency cases, publication and privacy (defamation) cases and mesothelioma cases, where the CFA includes a success fee.
+For CFAs and DBAs entered into after 31 March 2013 no notice is required to be given to an opponent, save for CFAs in respect of insolvency cases up to 5 April 2016, publication and privacy (defamation) cases up to 5 April 2019 and mesothelioma cases, where the CFA includes a success fee.

 If a CFA was entered into prior to 1 April 2013 notice in a prescribed form on entering into the CFA should have been given to the opponent.
 Failure to give notice when required, may result in a successful party not being able to recover the CFA success fee or a part of it from an opponent.